zabdallah/AnyNovel/README.md

 # AnyNovel
 ==============

 This is an implementation of AnyNovel Algorithm for detetcing novel concepts in evloving data streams.
-Paper can be found here https://link.springer.com/article/10.1007/s12530-016-9147-7
+Paper can be found at https://link.springer.com/article/10.1007/s12530-016-9147-7

 Setup and commandas
 --------------------------
 For training and building the model only, Run TrainingLauncher.
 To train the model using a given labelled instances please use the following command
-- BLM train "file_name_including_ext" or "name of teh dataset" TraingingLaucher is an offline process and may take time to build the BLM which will be used later by anyNovel.
+- BLM train "file_name_including_ext" or "name of the dataset" TraingingLaucher is an offline process and may take time to build the BLM which will be used later by anyNovel.
 The model is stored in Models folder and can be used directly by AnyNovel in the online/streaming environment.

 - BLM : takes two parameters: